M1-CHPS/glhpc/docs/lab1.md

 ### Objective

-In this lab, you will get familliar with the very basics of using the linux shell, using and installing a code editor, and setup git.
+In this lab, you will get familiar with the very basics of using the Linux shell, installing and using a code editor, and setting up git.

-The final section of this lab will have you combine all this tools to setup a simple project for a Hello World program in C.
+The final section of this lab will have you combine all these tools to set up a simple project for a Hello World program in C.

 ---

 ## 0 - Linux

 [Linux](https://en.wikipedia.org/wiki/Linux) is a family of Operating Systems (like Windows or MacOS) that are suited for programming.
-Most High-Performance clusters will run a version of linux, and as such **it is mandatory that you learn how to use it.**
+Most high-performance clusters will run a version of Linux, and as such **it is mandatory that you learn how to use it.**

-If you have a personal laptop, I **highly** recommend you to setup linux (Or MacOS) on it.
+If you have a personal laptop, I **highly** recommend you set up Linux (or MacOS) on it.
 Alternatively, you can use [Docker](https://hub.docker.com/_/ubuntu/) or a [virtual machine](https://www.virtualbox.org/) on Windows, but note that this is highly impractical.
-Lastly, you can setup and use WSL.
+Lastly, you can set up and use WSL.

 !!! tip
     The university may be able to lend laptops while you're on-site, but you likely won't be able to bring them home for assignments.